 - Aurora Oil & Gas on its $2.6 billion acquisition by Baytex.

-- A consortium comprising Wilmar International Limited and First Pacific Company Limited, on the proposed $1.9 billion (enterprise value) acquisition of Goodman Fielder Limited.
+- A consortium comprising Wilmar International Limited and First Pacific Company Limited, on the $1.9 billion (enterprise value) recommended acquisition of Goodman Fielder Limited.

 - Pacific Equity Partners on its sale of Hoyts Group to ID Leisure Ventures Limited, a China-based investment fund founded by entrepreneur Mr Sun Xishuang.